joakimstolen/PG6102_Eksamen/README.md

 ### E2E-tests
 To run E2E tests you can use `mvn clean verify` or run the file RestIT manually.
 Also added AMQP E2E-test.
-The name of this test is: `testAMQPCreateAndDeleteTrip`
+The name of this test is: `testAMQPCreateAndDeleteTrip`.
+If you want to disable E2E-tests running when running mvn, uncomment the @Disabled annotation in RestIT test-class.

 ### Individual modules
 To run seperat modules in the microservice application, you can run LocalApplicationRunner in modules: trip, user-collection, auth.